Smash! (comics): Smash! characters in Albion

 Many of IPC's characters, including several from Smash!, were featured in the 2005–2006 limited series Albion, published by WildStorm (DC Comics).
 Those from Smash! included Bad Penny, Brian's Brain, The Cloak, Cursitor Doom, Grimly Feendish, Janus Stark, Rubberman, Tri-Man, and the cast of Queen of the Seas.

+2023 revival

+In October 2023 Smash! was revived for a three-issue mini-series by the Treasury of British Comics imprint of Rebellion Developments.